VadimBoev/freegpt-webui-v2/README.md

 - Operation timed out after 30000 milliseconds
 - ChatGPT does not remember the dialog.
 This problem is related to the fact that I use a different solution method so that our Web UI can access g4f.
 This is fixable, not critical and not scary
+- Web Access is not working.
+Because the API that was used earlier in the "freegpt-webui" repository from ramonvc stopped working.
+This will be fixed later

 ## Features v2 📢
 - Updated g4f